OctopusDeploy/docs/docs/packaging-applications/build-servers/bamboo.md

 position: 30
 ---

-The Octopus Deploy [add-on for Bamboo](https://octopus.com/downloads) allows packages to be uploaded to an Octopus Deploy Server, as well as creating, deploying and promoting releases to your Octopus Deploy [environments](docs/infrastructure/environments/index.md).
+The Octopus Deploy [add-on for Bamboo](https://octopus.com/downloads) allows packages to be uploaded to an Octopus Server, as well as creating, deploying and promoting releases to your Octopus Deploy [environments](docs/infrastructure/environments/index.md).
 The add-on does this by running the [Octopus CLI](/docs/octopus-rest-api/octopus-cli/index.md).

 ## Getting started